smatechnologies/opconmft-docs/docs/trouble-shooting.md

 ### LSAMTYPES_AUX Table

-For the OpConMFT Agent to support the JORS capability, the following two entries must be present:
+For the OpCon MFT Agent to support the JORS capability, the following two entries must be present:
 **LSAMTYPEID** | **LAFC** | **LASEQNO** | **LAVALUE**
 -------------- | -------- | ----------- | -----------
 25             | 62       | 1           | True